 Finding Abnormal Tissue

 In the circumstance that some abnormal tissue is found, please don’t panic.
-Oftentimes, they are benign (non-cancerous) and a biopsy will be performed on the tissue to determine if you need further treatment.
+Often, they are benign (non-cancerous), and a biopsy will be performed on the dense breast tissue to determine if you need further treatment.
 In the unfortunate situation that test results come back as malignant (cancerous), you will be required to go over the options to help eliminate the cancerous cells from your body.
-Women that have family or past medical history of breast cancer are considered to be high risk, and health care providers will often give them an MRI instead since MRIs offer a more clear and detailed image of the breasts.
+Women that have family or past medical history of breast cancer are considered to be high risk.
+Health care providers will often give them an MRI instead since MRIs offer a more clear and detailed image of the breasts.

-There are some new screening methods that are currently in the clinical trial stage, including thermography and tissue sampling.
+Some new screening methods are currently in the clinical trial stage, including thermography and tissue sampling.
 Thermography uses digital infrared imaging to show the metabolic activity that can distinguish between healthy and cancerous tissue based on different output levels.
 The activity and energy cancer cells require by robbing the body of nutrition increases their circulation that can be viewed using the infrared imaging.
 The other screening method, tissue sampling, involves taking body fluid, tissue, bone, and muscle to be studied and biopsied under a microscope.
 That can give doctors an accurate diagnosis as to the type of cancer and how quickly it is spreading.
 The real benefit to tissue sampling is that they are hoping it can better detect early signs of breast cancer, thus increasing the odds of survival